 Estonian food month is an annual invitation to explore how food makes its way from Estonian farms, forests and waters to our tables, and how producing and consuming local food impacts our industry and economy.
 Eating local food is an effective and easy way to travel responsibly, allowing you to support the local economy, and gain new experiences by trying something that's uniquely rooted to the region you're visiting.

-Throughout September 2025, participating restaurants, hotels and supermarkets around Estonia will highlight locally sourced foodstuff in their selection.
-Keep your eyes open for special menus and offers from the restaurants listed below!
+Throughout September 2026, participating restaurants, hotels and supermarkets around Estonia will highlight locally sourced foodstuff in their selection.
+Keep your eyes open for special menus and offers from restaurants in Tallinn!

 Learn more about Estonian food at eestitoit.ee.